 The Citrus Management Committee says DANA will not stop the Spanish citrus season

-The Citrus Management Committee (CGC), representing 80% of Spanish orange and mandarin exports, reports that the damage to production caused by the rainstorm is severe but limited to only two districts (comarcas), and anticipates that a significant portion of the fruit in these areas will also be saved.
+The Citrus Management Committee (CGC), which represents 80% of Spain’s orange and mandarin exports, reports that damage to production from recent heavy rains is severe but localized to two districts, with a significant portion of the fruit expected to be salvageable.

-"Over the last two weeks, in addition to the enormous losses suffered by the agricultural sector as a whole, the citrus season has been slowed down by the inability to harvest and the difficulties in accessing the fields and transporting the fruit from storage to destination following the floods," explains Inmaculada Sanfeliu, President of the Citrus Management Committee (CGC).
-"Now, after consulting with its members—who represent 80% of Spain's citrus exports and between 60 and 70% of the domestic market—all packhouses in Valencia are operating at full capacity, ensuring the supply of mandarins and oranges to all European retailers."
+“Over the last two weeks, in addition to the immense losses faced by the agricultural sector, the citrus season has been delayed due to the inability to harvest and difficulties accessing fields and transporting fruit after the floods,” explained Inmaculada Sanfeliu, President of the CGC.
+“Now, after consulting with members—who represent 80% of Spain's citrus exports and 60-70% of the domestic market—all packhouses in Valencia are fully operational, ensuring the supply of mandarins and oranges to European retailers.”

-The CGC agrees with the assessment made yesterday by the main Valencian agricultural organizations, which emphasize that the main damage in the sector is concentrated on agricultural infrastructure, land access, and facilities and equipment (such as ponds, pipes, wells, walls, and fences).
+The CGC aligns with assessments from leading Valencian agricultural organizations, which note that the primary damage affects agricultural infrastructure, land access, and equipment, including ponds, pipes, wells, walls, and fences.

-Although the situation is critical, the greatest damage to citrus groves has affected the districts (comarcas) of La Ribera Alta, La Ribera Baja, and the municipalities of Pedralba (Los Serranos district, in the northeast of the province).
-In other major production areas of Valencia, such as La Safor, Camp de Morvedre, Camp de Túria, and, to a lesser extent, L'Horta Nord, Sur, and Oest, and further south in La Costera, the rain caused minor problems.
+While the situation remains critical, the heaviest damage to citrus groves is concentrated in the districts of La Ribera Alta, La Ribera Baja, and Pedralba in Los Serranos, northeast of the province.
+In other major production areas of Valencia, such as La Safor, Camp de Morvedre, Camp de Túria, and parts of L'Horta Nord, Sur, and Oest, as well as further south in La Costera, rain caused only minor disruptions.

-In the rest of the province of Valencia and in most of Castellón, Alicante, and the citrus-growing areas of Andalusia and Murcia, the rainfall has even been beneficial, allowing many citrus varieties to increase in size and helping to mitigate the effects of two years of severe drought.
+Elsewhere in Valencia province and most of Castellón, Alicante, and the citrus-growing regions of Andalusia and Murcia, the rainfall has been beneficial, allowing many citrus varieties to grow larger and helping alleviate two years of severe drought.

-"Most of the affected fields are still covered in mud, but once we gain access, it is certain that a good proportion of the fruit will be harvested, either for fresh sale or for juice processing," says the CGC president.
-"Although these have been the most destructive storms in a long time, the CGC points out that the industry has plenty of experience in dealing with such situations.
-Our packing plants have the technology and know-how to ensure a quality supply to the EU.
+“Most of the affected fields are still covered in mud, but once accessible, a good portion of the fruit will likely be harvested for fresh sale or juice processing,” said Sanfeliu.
+“Although these have been some of the most destructive storms in recent memory, the CGC emphasizes that the industry has substantial experience in managing such situations.
+Our packing plants are equipped with the technology and expertise needed to ensure a consistent quality supply to the EU.”

-The main challenge for the Spanish citrus export sector, apart from the ability to obtain supplies from other unaffected citrus-growing areas, is the logistical situation in the province of Valencia.
-Damage to key infrastructure, such as the Valencia motorway bypass, was severe and sections of several major motorways are still closed.
-Restrictions on heavy traffic were partially lifted yesterday, but temporary relief work on the Valencia ring road is progressing and a temporary diversion will be completed in a few days to restore traffic flow.
+The primary obstacle for Spain’s citrus export sector, aside from sourcing from unaffected areas, is the logistical situation in Valencia province.
+The damage to essential infrastructure, including the Valencia motorway bypass, is significant, with sections of major motorways still closed.
+Restrictions on heavy traffic were partially lifted yesterday, and temporary repairs on the Valencia ring road are advancing, with a detour expected to be completed shortly to ease traffic flow.

 Photo courtesy of The Citrus Management Committee